Key Takeaways:

 • Takedown notice: Under the Digital Millennium Copyright Act (DMCA), the copyright holder can issue a takedown notice to the hosting platform, such as a social media site or a web host, requesting the removal of the infringing content.
 This can result in the removal of the image or even the suspension of your account.

 • Fines and damages: If the copyright holder decides to take legal action, you may be liable for financial damages.
-This can include actual damages suffered by the copyright holder due to the infringement, as well as any profits you’ve made from the unauthorised use of the image.
-In some cases, statutory damages can be awarded.
+This can include any earnings you’ve made from using the image without permission as well as actual damages the copyright holder has suffered as a result of the infringement.
+Statutory damages may be paid under specific circumstances.

 • Legal fees: In addition to the financial damages, you may also be responsible for covering the copyright holder’s legal fees and court costs if the case is taken to court and you are found to be infringing on their copyright.